-Exercising with Upright Bikes
+Exercising with a Best Upright Exercise Bike

-Upright stationary bikes are more nearly like street bikes.
+Upright bikes are more nearly like street bikes.
 They usually have a typical bicycle seat that sits above the pedals.
 They usually have a smaller footprint in your home or office floor plan as compared to a recumbent bike.
 As with most things, this is a bit of a trade-off because the recumbent bikes tend toward more comfortable seating.
-But don’t let that put you off using an upright bike, especially if you intend it to take the place of riding your street or racing bike during inclement weather.
+But don’t let that put you off using an upright stationary bike, especially if you intend it to take the place of riding your street or racing bike during inclement weather.
 An upright bike offers the opportunity for a vigorous workout even when snow, ice, one hundred degree plus outdoor temperatures, or smog make outdoor exercise hazardous to health.

-Characteristics of the Upright Bikes
+Characteristics and Benefits of the Upright Bikes

-Upright Bikes are characterized by a bicycle seat positioned over or slightly behind the pedals, in much the same way as a street or racing bike.
+Some of the most common characteristics of the upright stationary bikes are characterized by a bicycle seat positioned over or slightly behind the pedals, in much the same way as a street or racing bike.

 The handgrips or handlebars can have several different configurations including a standard set of bike handlebars that are simply there for balance, smart handlebars that measure pulse and heartbeat, handholds positioned on either side of an information console, and even moveable handlebars that provide an upper body workout.